-Pop up stall means a stand, stall, structure, vehicle, awning, table or temporary structure from which goods or services are offered for distribution or sale, but does not include a temporary food outlet, or a temporary drinks outlet, or a trading activity forming part of a market.
+Pop up stall means a stand, stall, structure, vehicle, awning, table or temporary structure from which goods or services are offered for distribution or sale, and includes a temporary food outlet, or a temporary drinks outlet.
+It does not include any activity forming part of a market.